The OBBBA, Reconciliation, and Impacts

 There are no changes to PSLF in the OBBBA.
 Students pursuing careers in qualifying public service roles will still have PSLF available for federal student loans.

-There are potential changes coming from Department of Education rulemaking in line with President Trump's March 7th Executive Order.
-Those final regulations have not yet been released.
+There are changes on PSLF employer eligibility coming from Department of Education rulemaking in line with President Trump's March 7th Executive Order.
+Those final regulations were released on October 30, 2025 and take effect July 1, 2026.

 Questions We Still Have